About the author

 Library index

-The early part of his professional career was spent with the former Bell Telephone System, including assignments with Ohio Bell Telephone Company, American Telephone and Telegraph Company (the headquarters engineering staff), and Bell Telephone Laboratories.
-Subsequently, he was associated with a number of industrial firms.
+The early part of his professional career, starting in the summer before his senior year at Case, was spent with the former Bell Telephone System, including assignments with Ohio Bell Telephone Company, American Telephone and Telegraph Company (the headquarters engineering staff), and Bell Telephone Laboratories.
+Subsequently, he was associated with a number of industrial firms in engineering and engineering management capacities.

 From 1973 through 1977, Doug was president of DeVry Institute of Technology at Dallas, an accredited baccalaureate-level engineering technology college (now part of DeVry University).